arungudelli/angularjswiki/content/en/angular/update-angular-cli-version-ng-update-to-latest-6-7-versions/index.md

 ng update @angular/material
 ```

-The **Angular latest Official stable version is Angular v14** which is released on 2nd June 2022.
+The **Angular latest Official stable version is Angular v15** which is released on 17 November 2022.

+Angular 14 version released on 2nd June 2022.

 ~~The **Angular latest Official stable version is Angular v13.2.5**, which is released on 2nd March 2022.~~